List of Donkey Kong characters: Donkey Kong Jr.

 also known as DK Jr. or simply Junior, is the protagonist of the 1982 arcade game of the same name and the son of the original Donkey Kong.
 Junior wears a white singlet with a red letter "J" on it.
-His objective in the game is to save his father, who was locked by Mario in a cage.
-He returns in the 1994 Game Boy game Donkey Kong, where he teams up with his father, who has kidnapped Pauline, against Mario.
-Junior also appeared as a playable character in Super Mario Kart, but was absent in later installments until he returned in Mario Kart Tour.
-He also appeared in the Virtual Boy game Mario's Tennis, and as a hidden character in the Nintendo 64 version of the similarly named Mario Tennis.
-He also has his own educational video game for the Nintendo Entertainment System: Donkey Kong Jr. Math.
-Other appearances by Junior include the Game & Watch games Donkey Kong Jr. (in wide-screen, tabletop and panorama versions) and Donkey Kong II, as well as the Game & Watch Gallery series compilations for Game Boy.
-He also appears as the physical appearance of the transformed king of World 4 in the Super NES and Game Boy Advance versions of Super Mario Bros.
+His objective in the game is to save his father, who is imprisoned by Mario.
+He returns in the 1994 Game Boy game Donkey Kong, where he teams up with his father (who has kidnapped Pauline) against Mario.
+Junior also appeared as a playable character in Super Mario Kart, but was replaced by Donkey Kong in later installments.
+He was again playable in Mario Kart Tour.
+He also appeared in the Virtual Boy game Mario's Tennis (1995), and as an unlockable character in the Nintendo 64 version of Mario Tennis (2000).

+Other appearances by Junior include the educational video game Donkey Kong Jr. Math (1983), Game & Watch games Donkey Kong Jr. (in wide-screen, tabletop and panorama versions) and Donkey Kong II, as well as the Game & Watch Gallery series compilations for Game Boy.
+He also appears as the physical appearance of the transformed king of World 4 in the Super NES version (1993) and Game Boy Advance version (2003) of Super Mario Bros.
 3. Donkey Kong Junior had his own segment in the first season of Saturday Supercade and was voiced by Frank Welker.
-Like his father, he had his own cereal brand in the 1980s.